sinbaddoraji/ExplorerX/README.md

   - Dirkster.AvalonDock library for implementing the tabbed document interface

-  - MVVM (Model-View-ViewModel) design pattern for separating the user interface from the business logic
+  - MVVM (Model-View-ViewModel) design pattern for separating the user interface from the back end logic